 Prior to returning to college in pursuit of graduate study, she worked in energetic materials at The Olin Corporation performing research on safer and more effective propellants for automotive and military applications.
 Her work contributed to a U.S. patent for “Continuous Process For The Production Of Azide Salts,” issued March 24, 1992.

 While pursuing her graduate degrees, Kim began teaching undergraduates and found that she enjoyed the challenge of clearly conveying sometimes difficult concepts to students.
 Teaching, along with research, soon became a focus during graduate school and continued after she earned her Ph.D. in 2000.

-Kim’s time at MxCC has been both enjoyable and extremely busy.
-She has focused on better serving students by developing a new 3-credit chemistry course for non-science majors (CHE*101), reevaluating and modifying course descriptions and prerequisites, broadening chemistry course offerings, creatively scheduling courses to meet student demand, supporting students by tutoring in the College Learning Center, and ensuring a safe and organized laboratory environment.
-In all of her courses, Kim hopes to engage students by sharing with them both her academic and “real world” experiences.
+Kim’s time at MxCC has been enjoyable and extremely busy.
+She has focused on serving students better by developing a new 3-credit chemistry course for non-science majors (CHE*101), reevaluating and modifying course descriptions and prerequisites, broadening chemistry course offerings, creatively scheduling courses to meet student demand, supporting students by tutoring in the College Learning Center, and ensuring a safe and organized laboratory environment.
+In all of her courses, Kim hopes to engage students by sharing with them both her academic and real-world experiences.